1,000+ Opportunities

 Once you submit your application through the online portal, the Coordinator will email you shortly with a timeline of when you can expect your application to be reviewed and voted on.

-Based on current listing details, eligibility includes: Students and organizations affiliated with the University of Arizona.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Students and organizations affiliated with the University of Arizona.
+Confirm the full requirements in the official notice before applying.